Security-Onion-Solutions/securityonion-docs/wazuh.rst

 Tuning Rules
 ------------

-You can add new rules and modify existing rules in ``/opt/so/rules/hids/local_rules.xml``.
+You can add new rules in ``/opt/so/rules/hids/local_rules.xml``.
+You can also modify existing rules by copying the rule to ``/opt/so/rules/hids/local_rules.xml``, making your changes, and adding ``overwrite="yes"`` as shown at https://documentation.wazuh.com/current/learning-wazuh/replace-stock-rule.html.

 Adding Agents
 -------------